 This course is an expository study of Mark's Gospel.
-The course surveys contemporary approaches to this gospel, traces the development of major theological themes within the gospel, and makes application to the life of the church today.
-Special attention is given to the Markan Hypothesis and its impacts on Gospel studies today.
-Prerequisites: BI 103 New Testament Literature
+The course surveys contemporary approaches to this gospel, traces the development of major theological themes within the gospel, and makes

 BI 307 Gospel of John

 This course is an expository study of John's Gospel.
 The course traces the development of major themes within the gospel, places them in their theological context and makes application to the life of the church today.
 Special emphasis is given to the challenges faced by the Johannine community and their relationship to the writing of the Gospel.
 Prerequisite: BI 103 New Testament Literature